-Set out below is an analysis of the gross and net (of loss allowances for impairment) carrying amounts (or fair value where applicable) of financial assets as at year end.
+Set out below is an analysis of the gross and net (of loss allowances for impairment) carrying amounts of financial assets as at year end.
 The amounts represent the Group's maximum exposure to credit risk.

 The tables analysing changes in loss allowance/provision in the respective categories present the development of loss allowance/provision during the year.
 These were affected by various factors during the year, such as: